fgerraty/Urban_Scavengers/README.md

 # Urbanization alters sandy beach scavenging assemblages and dogs suppress ecosystem function

-*FD Gerraty, A Gobei-Bacaylan, K Diel.* In Revision.
+FD Gerraty, A Gobei-Bacaylan, K Diel.
+(2024) Urbanization alters sandy beach scavenging asssemblages and dogs suppress ecosystem function. *Ecosphere*

 We examined the influence of anthropogenic disturbances on vertebrate scavenging assemblages and scavenging ecosystem functions on California beaches.
 Here, we provide an outline of our analyses and provide a description of the scripts and datasets associated with this repository.